 How to Store Dahlia Tubers for the Winter

-Dahlias are perennial but not hardy below USDA hardiness zone 8 so our workaround is to ‘overwinter’ them.
+Dahlias are perennial but not hardy below USDA hardiness zone 8 so our workaround is to ‘overwinter’ them by digging up the tubers and storing them until spring.

-Overwintering simply means storing them in a dormant state for winter where the freezing temperatures cannot harm them.
+Overwintering simply means storing them in a dormant state during the winter so freezing temperatures cannot harm them.

 And that means removing the tubers from the ground as first fall frosts set in and keeping them safe in storage.

-- During the growing season pay attention to which of your dahlias do best and those that are meh or under-performing.
+- During the growing season pay attention to which of your dahlias do best and those that are weak or under-performing.

 - Mark the best ones as candidates for winter storage.
 I use pieces of ribbon tied to their supports to indicate the keepers.
-A meh tuber is not going to improve next year.
+A poor-quality dahlia is not going to improve next year.

 In fall, keep your dahlias growing until the plant has blackened from a few good frosts if you can.

-It’s always a juggle to get things done before the freezing temperatures set in, but the initial cold benefits the tubers.
+It’s always a juggle to get things done before the freezing temperatures set in but the initial cold does benefit the tubers.

 Overwintering Dahlias in the Ground